rigon/dockershell/README.md

 Then, run it:

     $ dockershell
     Type help for available commands and quit to exit the console

     docker>

 You can navigate through dockershell history with arrows keys.
-It is stored by default in `~/.dockershell_history`
+It is stored in `~/.dockershell_history`

+## Additional commands from dockershell

+- `bash` Run bash interactively in a new container
+- `ll` List all containers and all images